Estate planning has four major goals (and lots of minor ones). The most important:

 A will leaves assets in a beneficiary's (child) control immediately after probate of the will.
-Yet depending on a beneficiary's maturity, mental, and physical health of a beneficiary, giving assets outright, in one lump sum, can be much less than ideal.
+Yet depending on a beneficiary's maturity, mental, and physical health, leaving assets outright, in one lump sum, may not be a wise choice.

-A trust is an arrangement for owning assets, a major approach that is different from a corporation or partnership.
-It is used for many different types of purposes, with personal reasons being common but also for business uses.
+With this added element of time that is possible in a trust, the trust concept is used for many different types of purposes, with personal reasons being common but also for business uses.

 Another trust feature is that the beneficiary is not considered the owner of the property.